Monarch's Velvet

 (1882-1954)

-Scarlet Cinquefoil has a five-fingered arrangement of leaves, to which the name "cinquefoil" (five-leaf) alludes.
+Monarch's Velvet Scarlet Cinquefoil has a five-fingered arrangement of leaves, to which the name "cinquefoil" (five-leaf) alludes.
 The species is native to high elevations in the American Southwest (Arizona & New Mexico).

 To get the increased color it was apparently pollinated with a hybridized Himalayan P. atrosanguinea x nepalensis.
-It's a stable cultivar that grows true from seed, & if started from seed very early in the year, it is apt to bloom its first year.
+It's a stable cultivar that grows true from seed.
+If started from seed very early in the year, it is apt to bloom its first year.

-It is extremely cold-hardy (to minus 20 degrees Fahrenheit) & on Puget Sound is evergreen through the winter.
-Semi-creeping, it spreads rather like its close relative, strawberry vines, into a hardy groundcover.
-It can clump up to a foot or a foot & a half height, looking rather like an oversized strawberry plant but without the berries.
+Monarch's VelvetIt is extremely cold-hardy (to minus 20 degrees Fahrenheit) & on Puget Sound is evergreen through the winter.
+Semi-creeping, it spreads rather like its close relative, strawberry vines, into a hardy groundcover; although unlike strawberry vines, its winding branching stems seem not to root themselves at nodes, so the central clump remains singular.

 It requires full sun & very well-draining soil.
-Although drought-hardy when established, to bloom its best it should have moderate watering during the summer months.
-In our xeriscape garden where it does not get sufficient watering, it remains a pleasant enough foliage, but it waits until autumn rains to start blooming.
-With a bit more irrigation it will bloom the entirety of summer & much of autumn.
+Although drought-hardy when established, to bloom its best it should have moderate watering during the summer months

 [Garden Indexes: What's New]